InexplicableMagic/photodedupe/README.md

 Note that photodedupe is performing a fuzzy match and is not 100% accurate.
 It is not advised to delete duplicates without manual inspection.

+## Image Directory Diff

 It is possible to diff one directory of images against a set of other image directories.
-This feature is useful if you have a directory of new images and you wish to identify which images you already have in your photo collection.
+This feature is useful if you have a directory of new images and you wish to identify which images from the new directory already exist in the collection.

-To identify which images in the directory of new images already exist in your collection pass the new images directory to the ``--compare`` option:
+To identify which images in the directory of new images already exist in your collection pass the directory of new images to the ``--compare`` option, then supply one or more paths to the existing photo collection.

 ```photodedupe --duplicates --compare new_images_dir/ collection_of_existing_images/ collection_of_existing_images_2/```